Slurbisaur/Verteilte-systeme/README.md

 ## Queries
+In this part the integration of the acutal other connected system is explained and developed.

 1. The following query is used in the web application to display a list of users:
 ``` pgsql